We have a large body of knowledge that teaches us how to do the work, but few resources that teach us how to get the work.

 That’s why the primary goals of our practices should be to generate the time, money, and freedom we need to create the experiences that matter most in our lives.

-For me, that’s traveling with my wife and dogs in our RV and seeing as much as we can, for as long as we can, together.
+For me, that’s full-time traveling with my wife and dogs in our RV and seeing as much as we can, for as long as we can, together.
 All while running my valuation consulting practice.
 My personal and professional lives intersect.
 It’s not work-life balance – it’s just life.

 How Do You Get There?